rick-r/marriage-figaro-norway/captions.md

 che la sera la spogli, che le metti gli spilloni, i merletti ...
 Ah, se in tuo loco ...

   She's too amazing for me.
 I wish I were in your place -- you get to dress her in the morning, undress her in the evening...

 E che ne debbo fare?

   And what do you want me to do with this?

 CHERUBINO:
 Leggila alla padrona,
 leggila tu medesma;
 leggila a Barbarina, a Marcellina;
-[estaticamente]
 leggila ad ogni donna del palazzo!

   Show it to Rosina, watch it yourself, show it to all women!